Jul 28, 2020

 Prepare your Smoker or Two Zone Fire on a Charcoal Grill.

-Prepare your pellet grill or smoker at a temperature of 250 degrees.
+- Prepare your pellet grill or smoker at a temperature of 250 degrees.
 We love hickory, mesquite or oak for this cook, but you can certainly use the wood or pellet of your choice.

-If you do not have a pellet grill or smoker, you can create a two-zone fire setup where you move the charcoal to one side of the grill and cook part 1 (step 3 below) on the cooler side (not above the charcoal).
+- If you do not have a pellet grill or smoker, you can create a two-zone fire setup where you move the charcoal to one side of the grill and cook part 1 (step 3 below) on the cooler side (not above the charcoal).

-Prepare the Rib Rack
+Prepare the Rib Chops

-Cook the Rib Rack, Part 1
+Cook the Rib Chops, Part 1

-Cook the Rib Rack, Part 2
+Cook the Rib Chops, Part 2

 Remove the chops and allow to cool.
 Slice and enjoy!